yonkahlon/Zenject/README.md

 }
 ```

-This bind statement will result in an object of type ResetSceneCommand being added to the container.
-Any time a class calls Execute on ResetSceneCommand, it will trigger the Execute method on the ResetSceneHandler class as well.
+This bind statement will result in an object of type `ResetSceneCommand` being added to the container.
+Any time a class calls Execute on `ResetSceneCommand`, it will trigger the Execute method on the `ResetSceneHandler` class as well.
 For example:

 ```csharp
 public class Foo : ITickable